benliu5085/EECS738ml-KU/proj2/README.md

-This the source code for project 1 of EECS 738 machine learning Given by Dr. Martin Kuehnhausen From (author) Ben Liu
+This the source code for project 2 HMM of EECS 738 machine learning Given by Dr. Martin Kuehnhausen From (author) Ben Liu

 ===== Ideas ==============================================================